AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 ## 5. Next steps

-​​​​Everything that could be done from now onwards with this
+Everything that could be done from now onwards with this

+geolocation

+followers in a conga line

+security issues

+real leader election